mabrarov/docker-compose-init-container/README.md

 1. IP address of Docker which Docker Compose connects is defined by `docker_address` environment variable
 1. Subdomain name of application FQDN is defined by `app_subdomain` environment variable
 1. Current directory is directory where this repository is cloned
+1. Name of Docker Compose project is defined by `compose_project` environment variable

 e.g.